fhubin/solidity-trustee/README.md

 those assets until the time condition is met and the beneficiary decides to transfer them to himself/herself.

 Creating a _Trustee_ on the blockchain cost less than a couple of euro cents and there is no maintenance fee.
-When the assets held _in trust_ need to be transferred to the beneficiary, some transaction fees need to be paid but are also extremelly low.
+When the assets held _in trust_ need to be transferred to the beneficiary, some transaction fees need to be paid but are also extremely low.

-I created an instance of the _Trustee_ contract with myself as the benificiary.
+I created an instance of the _Trustee_ contract with myself as the beneficiary.
 The time condition is set to match the day of my 50th birthday.
 If you want to give me some assets (ERC-20, ERC-721 or Ether), just transfer them to the following
 address: 0x000000